ponylang/rfcs/text/000-compile-time-expression.md

 There is no `const` or `constexpr` keyword on variables and functions to denote which variables and functions the developer expects to be able to use at compile-time.
 The compiler attempts to evaluate any expressions denoted with a `#`, if the compiler cannot do so then an error is reported.

 To this end, support for this feature will involve building a kind of interepreter for pony.
-There will notable restrictions to compile-time expressions, `actor`s and `behaviour`s can not be compile-time expressions.
-These restrictions are made as it does not make sense to have parallel execution of actors at compile-time.
+There will notable restrictions to compile-time expressions:
+  - `actor`s and `behaviour`s can not be compile-time expressions, this restriction is made as it does not make sense to have parallel execution of actors at compile-time.
+  - CFFI functions can not be compile-time expressions, otherwise we would need to be able to both execute C code (perhaps not the harderst task - assuming we have a compiled version of the code available) and analyse C functions to see if they were side-effecting.

 Compile-time expressions are pure functional expressions, they cannot have side-effects.
 This is because these cannot be reflected in the runtime in the same way, consider printing to `env.out` at compile-time.